jhardesty1110/hardcopy_check/README.md

 # hardcopy_check
-A script that gathers information to help in the disposition of the hardcopy.
+A script that gathers information to help in the analysis of the hardcopy.

+Use this script to help in the analysis of the hardcopy.